artxgj/twitter-chinese-text/cards_hanzi_words/words_curated_study_list.md

-# Curated Words Extracted From Tweets
+# A Subset of Curated Words Extracted From Tweets

-Read the tweets from which this curated list of words was extracted.
-For a complete list of words, check it out [here](words_tweets_stats.md).
+To learn how the words are used in context, read the tweets by clicking or tapping on the Chinese words.
+For a complete list of the curated words, check it out [here](words_tweets_stats.md).

-Click or tap on the Chinese words to see how they are used in tweets.

 ## Chemistry
 |  |  |